UniversalDependencies/UD_Slovenian-SST/README.txt

     * Manual corrections of some mistakes in previous versions
     * Resizing of train-dev-test (in accordance with CONLL ST 2017 requirements)
     * Random utterance shuffling to ensure more representative genre distributions.

+2015-03-15 v2.2
+    * Manual corrections of some mistakes in previous versions
+    * New (text-level) data randomization
+    * Resizing of train-test datasets (in accordance with CONLL ST 2018)

 === Machine-readable metadata (DO NOT REMOVE!) ================================ Data available since: UD v1.3